-Year, Semester: 1st year/2nd semester Number of teaching hours: Lecture: 28 1st week: Lecture: The common approach of social and health problems, and systems.
-Lecture: The WHO's programs to promote better 2nd week: Lecture: Definitions of health social work (Based on the NASW's definitions, and standards).
-3rd week: Lecture: History and development of health social work.
-10th week: Lecture: Good practices, and their analysis II.
-4th week: Lecture: The effects of illness to the social conditions.
-11th week: Lecture: Good practices, and their analysis II.
-5th week: Lecture: The effects of the health care to the social situation.
-The population who lives in a risk of health exclusion.
-12th week: Lecture: Comparative study on social problems, health systems, vulnerable groups, national responds, and the role of the health and social professionals I. 6th week: Lecture: How the social exclusion creates health risks?
-13th week: Lecture: Comparative study on social problems, health systems, vulnerable groups, national responds, and the role of the health and social 7th week: Lecture: International movements against the poverty and disadvantage situations of humans. professionals II.
-Lecture: The common approach of social and health problems, and systems.
-2nd week: Lecture: Definitions of health social work (Based on the NASW's definitions, and standards).
-3rd week: Lecture: History and development of health social work.
-4th week: Lecture: The effects of illness to the social conditions.
-5th week: Lecture: The effects of the health care to the social situation.
-The population who lives in a risk of health exclusion.
-6th week: Lecture: How the social exclusion creates health risks?
+Lecture: The common approach of social and 8th week: health problems, and systems.

+Lecture: Definitions of health social work (Based 9th week: on the NASW's definitions, and standards).

+Lecture: History and development of health social Lecture: Good practices, and their analysis II. work.

+Lecture: The effects of illness to the social Lecture: Good practices, and their analysis II. conditions.

+social situation.
+The population who lives in a risk responds, and the role of the health and social of health exclusion.

+risks?

+Lecture: International movements against the poverty and disadvantage situations of humans.

 Lecture: The WHO's programs to promote better health for excluded groups.

-9th week: Lecture: Good practices, and their analysis I. 10th week: Lecture: Good practices, and their analysis II.
-11th week: Lecture: Good practices, and their analysis II.
-12th week: Lecture: Comparative study on social problems, health systems, vulnerable groups, national responds, and the role of the health and social professionals I. 13th week: Lecture: Comparative study on social problems, health systems, vulnerable groups, national responds, and the role of the health and social professionals I.
+Lecture: Good practices, and their analysis I.

+Lecture: Comparative study on social problems, Lecture: The effects of the health care to the health systems, vulnerable groups, national professionals I.

+Lecture: How the social exclusion creates health Lecture: Comparative study on social problems, health systems, vulnerable groups, national responds, and the role of the health and social professionals II.